 Projects have properties that govern many aspects of compilation, debugging, testing and deploying.
 Some properties are common among all project types, and some are unique to specific languages or platforms.

-You access project properties by right-clicking the project node in Solution Explorer and choosing Properties, or by typing properties into the search box on the menu bar and choosing Properties Window from the results.
+You access project properties by right-clicking the project node in Solution Explorer and selecting Properties, or by typing properties into the search box on the menu bar and selecting Properties Window from the results.

 .NET projects might also have a properties node in the project tree itself.